yansircc/zetarmold/doc/content/injection-molding/thin-wall.md

 To classify a part as thin-wall injection molded, it typically meets one of these criteria:

 - The wall thickness is less than 1 mm, and the projected area exceeds 50 cm².
-- The wall thickness is less than 1 mm (or up to 1.5 mm), or the t/d ratio (thickness t, diameter d for disc-shaped parts) is below 0.05.
+- The wall thickness is less than 1 mm (or up to 1.5 mm), or the t/d ratio (thickness _t_, diameter _d_ for disc-shaped parts) is below 0.05.
 - The flow length/wall thickness ratio (L/t) exceeds 150.
 For parts with varying thickness, sectional calculations may apply.

 **Examples**: